mtumilowicz/java11-deep-reflection/README.md

 deep reflection on the `JDK11`
 * `Field`, `Method`, and `Constructor` all inherit from a class `AccessibleObject`:
-    * `static void setAccessible(AccessibleObject[] array, boolean flag)`
+    * `public static void setAccessible(AccessibleObject[] array, boolean flag)` -
-    - Convenience method to set the accessible flag for an array of reflected objects with a single security check (for efficiency)
+    Convenience method to set the accessible flag for an array of reflected objects with a single security check (for efficiency)
+        * since 9
         * `array` the array of `AccessibleObjects`
         * `flag` the new value for the accessible flag in each object